Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Application

 In the case of Belgium, there are 9,651 observations on the general assessment from all Belgian regions, but the FLS are only available for the 5,675 students from Flanders, while the FLS of the 3,976 students from Wallonia are missing.
 Flanders thus represents our ``source'' population in which we observe the FLS $Y^{obs}$.
 Wallonia represents the ``target'' population for which we predict the missing FLS, $Y^{mis}$, based on the common set of predictors from the general assessment $\bX$.
 Table \ref{tableoutcome} in Appendix \ref{subsec:app-data} provides summary statistics of the outcome variable.
-On average, Flemish students score 541 points, which corresponds to the PISA proficiency level 3 out of 5 levels.
-Figure \ref{fig:outcome} in Appendix \ref{subsec:app-data} shows the distribution of FLS in the Flemish data.
+On average, Flemish students score 541 points, which corresponds to the PISA proficiency level 3 out of 5 levels.\footnote{These statistics may differ from official PISA reports, which rely on the full set of 10 plausible values, sampling weights, and replicate weights.} Figure \ref{fig:outcome} in Appendix \ref{subsec:app-data} shows the distribution of FLS in the Flemish data.
 12\% of Flemish students fail to reach the baseline level 2 of 400 points or more which the OECD defines as the level necessary to participate in society \citep{OECD2017a}.
 Figure \ref{fig:PISAlevels} in Appendix \ref{subsec:app-data} provides an overview of the required knowledge corresponding to the five PISA proficiency levels.